My Dog Ate Cat Litter! Here’s What to Do (Vet Answer)

 The next thing you’ll need to do is call the nearest open veterinarian—including an emergency clinic if it’s out-of-hours.
 They’ll need to know the size of your dog, the type of cat litter they’ve eaten, and a guess as to how much- was it just a couple of dropped grains on the floor, or did they go into the litter tray and scarf down a huge amount?
 They’ll also need to know whether your dog is showing any symptoms of an upset stomach.

 3. Follow your veterinarian’s instructions

 Your veterinarian is the best person to help you to decide on the best course of action if you caught your dog eating cat litter.
 If you have a large dog, it was just a few grains, and your dog seems well, they might recommend that you watch-and-wait to see whether your dog develops any problems.
 If your dog is smaller, a larger quantity was consumed, or you use clumping litter, they might recommend quick action.
 One possibility is that they recommend that you bring them in to make them vomit.
 In some cases, they might even recommend that you make them vomit at home.
 They may also recommend giving medications to help the litter pass through the gut.

 4. Don’t try to treat your pet alone

-A lot of people think they can bypass the veterinary advice and treat their pet at home, on their own.
+A lot of people think they can bypass veterinary advice and treat their pets at home, on their own.
 This is especially true if they’ve owned dogs before and been in a similar situation.
-But it’s important to remember that every situation and dog is different, so it’s not a good idea to generalise from what your vet had you do last time, or what you read on the internet.
+But it’s important to remember that every situation and dog is different, so it’s not a good idea to generalize from what your vet had you do last time, or what you read on the internet.
 There’s nothing more frustrating than being presented with an ill animal who has already had several well-intentioned interventions from the owner.
 Sometimes it even means that we can’t treat the way that we would like to.

 - Related Read: 9 Reasons Why Dogs Eat Cat Poop and How to Stop It